Dickenson County, Virginia Demographics 2026

 Economy, Income & Housing

 The median household income in Dickenson County is $43,831.
 This is 52% lower than the state median of $90,974.
-Compared to the national median of $78,538, household income here is 44% lower.
+It is also 44% lower than the national median of $78,538.
 The poverty rate stands at 20.2%.
 This is 103% higher than the state poverty rate of 9.9%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 2.7%.
 This is 37% lower than the state rate of 4.3%.
 The median home value is $101,100.
 Housing costs are 72% lower than the state median of $360,700.
 With a home-value-to-income ratio of just 2.3x, Dickenson County is one of the most affordable housing markets in the area.
 74.6% of occupied housing units are owner-occupied.
 This homeownership rate is 11% higher than the state average of 67.2%.

 Race & Ethnicity